Shizhuo’s Stunning Bamboo Forests, Tea Farms, Sunsets, and Hikes

 Everything made of hinoki (cypress) at Hinoki B&B

 Hinoki Guesthouse 找茶人家 (see on Booking / Agoda / GoogleMaps): This is where I stayed on my last visit.
-It’s a 10-minute walk along the highway before Shizhuo town.
+It’s a 10-minute walk along the highway BEFORE Shizhuo town.
+There’s nothing along the walk, and it’s dark at night.

 Inside, everything is made of cypress (hinoki) wood, so it smells nice.
-Only some rooms have balcony/window.
-They are currently building some new rooms that will be even better.
+Only some rooms have balcony/window – mine didn’t, so that was a downside.
+They are currently building some new rooms on the top floor which will be better and have great views.

 Breakfast is included and there are bathtubs in some room (a little rare in Taiwan).
 I had trouble finding the guesthouse at first – watch for the purple sign at the far right side of a strip of tea shops on the left side of the highway.